dereuromark/cakephp-ide-helper-extra/docs/readme.md

 to accidental BC breaks.

 #### Contributing guidelines
-If you want to add your Task here for example:
+If you want to add your Task here, for example:
 - src/[PluginName]/[Type]/Task/[ClassNameDetails]Task.php
 - test case along with it
 - test should also have smoke test of the functionality if possible (to be alerted about BC breaks)